Low Voltage Electrical Cabinet Maintenance

 The Low Voltage (LV) Electrical Cabinet—often referred to as the Main Switchboard (MSB) or Distribution Board (DB)—is the beating heart of any industrial or commercial facility.
 Operating typically at a rated voltage of 400V / 230V, these systems manage the flow of energy to critical machinery, HVAC systems, and IT infrastructure.
 However, they are often the most neglected assets until a catastrophic failure occurs.

 At KTH Electric, we do not simply “dust and go.”
 Our maintenance protocol is a deep-dive engineering process designed to restore your equipment to its optimal operating condition.
-Our approach integrates visual inspection, mechanical servicing, and advanced electrical testing.

 1. Pre-Shutdown Thermographic Survey